Diet for Breast Cancer Prevention

 These conclusions can be drawn from the variety of research published on the subject:

-- The consumption of foods rich in phytoestrogens (soy, and soy products, flax, seeds, whole grains) in similar amounts consumed regularly by Asian population does not stimulate tumor growth in breast cells.
+• The consumption of foods rich in phytoestrogens (soy, soy products, flax, seeds, whole grains) in similar amounts consumed regularly by the Asian population does not stimulate tumor growth in breast cells.
 Therefore, women who are breast cancer survivors can consume moderate amounts of these foods without any risk whatsoever.

-- Women who are undergoing treatment with tamoxifen (an antiestrogen hormone used to fight breast cancer) should avoid isoflavone extracts and foods high in phytoestrogens (soy aand flax, primarily) because they interfere with the effects of this medication.
+• Women who are undergoing treatment with tamoxifen (an antiestrogen hormone used to fight breast cancer) should avoid isoflavone extracts and foods high in phytoestrogens (soy and flax, primarily) because they interfere with the effects of this medication.

 Post a Comment